Henry Gore-Browne

 Colonel Henry George Gore-Browne VC (30 September 1830 – 15 November 1912) was born in Newtown, County Roscommon and was an Irish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Family

-Henry George was the son of Arthur Browne, Esq. (d.1870), and his wife Anna Elizabeth Clements, daughter of Captain Clements.
-He was a great-great grandson of the 1st Earl of Altamont MP, whose heir is the Marquess of Sligo.
-His great-grandfather was The Right Hon Arthur Browne MP, of Leixslip Castle.
+Henry George Browne was the son of Arthur Browne, Esq. (died 1870), and his wife Anna Elizabeth Clements, daughter of Captain Clements.
+He was a great-great grandson of the 1st Earl of Altamont, whose heir is the Marquess of Sligo.
+His great-grandfather was The Right Hon.
+Arthur Browne MP, of Leixlip Castle.

 He was educated at Trinity College Dublin.
-He married Jane Anne Seely, daughter of Charles Seely MP on 10 April 1882.
-Jane Anne Seely was the sister of Sir Charles Seely, 1st Baronet and the Aunt of J. E. B. Seely, 1st Baron Mottistone.
+He married Jane Anne Seely, daughter of Charles Seely, on 10 April 1882.
+She was the sister of Sir Charles Seely, 1st Baronet, and the aunt of J. E. B. Seely, 1st Baron Mottistone.

+They lived at Pitt Place House, Mottistone, on the Isle of Wight.

 Details

 He was 26 years old, and a captain in the 32nd Regiment of Foot (later The Duke of Cornwall's Light Infantry) in the British Army during the Indian Mutiny when the following deed took place on 21 August 1857 during the Siege of Lucknow for which he was awarded the VC: